eyereasoner/eye-js/README.md

 ## Advanced usage

-To have more granular control once can also use this module as follows
+To have more granular control one can also use this module as follows

 ```ts
 import { SWIPL, loadEye } from 'eyereasoner';